Charles C. Stockley

-Charles Clark Stockley (November 6, 1819 – April 20, 1901) was an American farmer and politician from Georgetown, in Sussex County, Delaware.
+Charles Clark Stockley (November 6, 1819 – April 20, 1901) was an American politician from Georgetown in Sussex County, Delaware.
 He was a member of the Democratic Party, who served in the Delaware General Assembly and as Governor of Delaware.

 Early life and family

 Stockley was born near Georgetown, Delaware, son of Jehu and Hannah Rodney Kollock Stockley.
 Returning from school in Philadelphia in 1839, he taught school for seven years and then opened a general store in Millsboro, Delaware.
 His primary occupation was farming the extensive real estate he owned.
 Eventually he became one of the major peach growers in eastern Sussex County.
 Stockley married Ellen Anderson in 1859, and they had one child, Hannah.
 They lived on Cedar Lane (State Rd 318) southeast of Georgetown, near the present-day airport, and were members of St. Paul's Episcopal Church.

 Professional and political career

-Stockley was Sussex County Treasurer and in 1856 became Sussex County Sheriff.
-Elected to the state senate, he served in the 1873/74 session and 1875/76 session.
-In the last session he was the Speaker.
+Stockley served as Sussex County Treasurer before becoming Sussex County Sheriff in 1856.
+He was elected to the state senate in 1873, where he served until 1876 sessions.
+During the latter session, he held the position of Speaker.

+He returned home and served as president of the Breakwater and Frankford Railroad, director of the Junction and Breakwater Railroad and as president of the Farmer's Bank of Georgetown, Delaware.

 Nearly eight years later the Democrats recruited him as their candidate for governor.
+He campaigned against tariffs, in favor of expanding the state legislature and for educating the black children in the state, but in separate schools.
 After defeating Albert Curry of Greenwood, the Republican candidate, he served as governor from January 16, 1883 until January 18, 1887.

-The majority Democratic Party still described itself as, “the White Man’s Party”, and still promoted thinking that could criticize African American voting rights, as an “insane policy of investing an ignorant and inferior race with the sacred rights of the ballot.”
+The majority Democratic Party still described itself as, “the White Man's Party”, and still promoted thinking that could criticize African American voting rights, as an “insane policy of investing an ignorant and inferior race with the sacred rights of the ballot.”
 Nevertheless, now twenty years after the Civil War, the first stirrings of tolerance were heard.
 Stockley, on his retirement, noted that “Our colored citizens are improving their advantages by laudable efforts to acquire homes for themselves and education for their children.
-The prejudice against their enfranchisement is fast disappearing, and I trust will soon pass away forever.
+The prejudice against their enfranchisement is fast disappearing, and I trust will soon pass away forever."